cbk914/text2speech/README.md

 ```
 The script will process this file, splitting the text into segments based on these time tags.
 Each segment of text (found between the quotation marks) will be converted into a separate audio file.

 So, in the provided example, two .mp3 files would be generated - one for each time tag and the corresponding text.
-The files will be named in a way that corresponds to the order of the segments and their respective time tags, like `audio_1_00:01:00.mp3` and `audio_2_00:02:30.mp3` .
+The files will be named in a way that corresponds to the order of the segments and their respective time tags, like audio_1_00:01:00.mp3 and audio_2_00:02:30.mp3.

-These audio files can then be found in the same directory as your `text2speech.py` script.
+These audio files will be stored in the specified output directory, or if none is provided, in the same directory as your text2speech.py script.

 # Note on voices